 The use of surge suppressors can significantly reduce the chance of component failure because of static charges or surges.
-DoorKing recommends installing a Phone Line surge suppressor (DoorKing P/N 1877-010 or equivalent) and two Low Voltage surge suppressors (DoorKing P/N 1878-010 or equivalent) to help protect the entry system from power surges.
+DoorKing recommends Installing a Phone Line surge suppressor (DoorKing P/N 1877-010 or equivalent) and a Low Voltage surge suppressor (DoorKing P/N 1878-010 or equivalent) to help protect the entry system from power surges.